patricksavalle/devops-project-template/content/project-plan.md

 ```
 > Content
 > - Best Practices
-> - Development Phases
+> - Project Phases
 > - Product Stages
 > - Architectures

-Every type of project needs a solid plan that outlines specifies which developments phases
-and what product types
+The project plan outlines the project phasing, product evolution en general development strategy.

 ## Best Practices

-- [ ] Validate the riskiest assumptions before you start the project
+- [ ] Validate the riskiest assumptions first with the least amount of effort

 - [ ] Create in short increments and optimize in short iterations